Spanish Inquisition: Detention

 After a denunciation, calificadores assessed whether heresy was involved, followed by the accused's detention.
-Often, individuals faced preventive detention, with some experiencing up to two years' imprisonment before examination.
+Apologist William Thomas Walsh noted that the process maintained strict secrecy, concealing accusations from both the public and the accused, who might never learn that that they had been suspected.
+Occasionally, individuals faced preventive detention, with some experiencing up to two years' imprisonment before examination.
 For example, in Valladolid's tribunal in 1699, suspects, including a 9-year-old girl and a 14-year-old boy, were jailed for up to two years without evaluation of their accusations.

 The Inquisition seized the accused's property upon detention to cover its costs and their maintenance, frequently leaving relatives in poverty.
 Instructions issued in 1561 aimed to address that issue, but Llorente found no evidence of provisions for the children of condemned heretics.

-Apologist William Thomas Walsh noted that the process maintained strict secrecy, concealing accusations from both the public and the accused, who might wait months or years to learn the charges.
 Prisoners remained isolated, barred from attending Mass or receiving sacraments.
-Inquisition jails were comparable to secular ones, with some accounts suggesting they were occasionally better.
+Inquisition jails were comparable to secular ones, although some accounts suggest they were significantly better.

 Trial

 Two priests and a suspected heretic in a Spanish Inquisition interrogation chamber (Bernard Picart's engraving, 1722).
 In contrast to the Inquisitor's armchair, Eymeric's manual suggests that the accused be sat on a low bench.

 At hearings, accusers and the defendant testified separately.
 The tribunal assigned a defense counsel, a lawyer, to advise the accused and encourage truthful testimony.
 Counsel had to abandon the defense upon realizing the client's guilt.
 The fiscal led the prosecution.
 The notario del secreto recorded the defendant's words during interrogation.
 Inquisition archives stand out for their thorough documentation compared to other judicial systems of the era.
 Defendants could defend themselves through abonos (securing favorable character witnesses) or tachas (proving accusers' witnesses, whose identities remained unknown, were untrustworthy or personal enemies).

 Trial structure resembled later trials and, apologists claim, offered advanced fairness for the time.
 The Inquisition, professional and efficient, relied on the King's political power, without separation of powers.
 Apologists argue Inquisitorial tribunals were among early modern Europe's fairest for laymen trials.
 Former prisoners' testimonies suggest fairness faltered when national or political interests were at stake.
-Historian Walter Ullmann instead claimed, "Hardly any aspect of the Inquisitorial procedure aligns with justice; each element denies it or caricatures it [...] its principles reject even the most basic concepts of natural justice [...]
+Historian Walter Ullmann instead claimed, "Hardly any aspect of the Inquisitorial procedure aligns with justice; each element denies it or caricatures it ... its principles reject even the most basic concepts of natural justice ...
 That proceeding resembles no judicial trial but systematically perverts it.